Canadian COVID-19 Antibody and Health Survey (CCAHS)

 a.
 Verification of estimates through cross-tabulations

-c.
+b.
 Consultation with stakeholders internal to Statistics Canada

-d.
+c.
 Consultation with external stakeholders

-Survey weights were also adjusted to minimise any potential bias that could arise from survey non-response; non-response adjustments and calibration using available auxiliary information were applied and are reflected in the survey weights provided with the data file.
+Survey weights were also adjusted to minimize any potential bias that could arise from survey non-response; non-response adjustments and calibration using available auxiliary information were applied and are reflected in the survey weights provided with the data file.

 Extensive validations of survey estimates were also performed and examined from a bias analysis perspective.
 Despite these rigorous adjustments and validations, the high non-response increases the risk of a remaining bias and the magnitude with which such a bias could impact estimates produced using the survey data.
-Therefore, users are advised to use the CCAHS data with caution, especially when creating estimates for small sub-populations or when comparing to other publically available sources of data.
+Therefore, users are advised to use the CCAHS data with caution, especially when creating estimates for small sub-populations or when comparing to other publicly available sources of data.

 Disclosure control